Wall Street wipeout: Stocks slammed on interest rate fears

 "The Fed is between a rock and a hard place, and because of instant information investors are experiencing both fear and greed at the exact same moment," said Sam Stovall, chief investment strategist at CFRA.

 The Fed's aggressive shift to raise interest rates has investors worrying about whether it can pull off the delicate dance to slow the economy enough to halt high inflation but not so much as to cause a downturn.
-The pace and size of interest rate increases is being scrutinized closely on Wall Street.
+The pace and size of interest rate increases is being scrutinised closely on Wall Street.

-"Investors realized that by the Fed continuing to take a very measured approach, it could actually allow inflation to remain out of control," Stovall said.
+"Investors realised that by the Fed continuing to take a very measured approach, it could actually allow inflation to remain out of control," Stovall said.

 The latest move by the Fed to raise interest rates by a half-percentage point had been widely expected.
 Markets steadied this week ahead of the policy update, but Wall Street was concerned the Fed might elect to raise rates by three-quarters of a percentage point at its next meeting.
 Powell eased those concerns, saying the central bank is "not actively considering" such an increase.

-The central bank also announced that it will start reducing its huge $9 trillion balance sheet, which consists mainly of Treasury and mortgage bonds, starting June 1.
+The central bank also announced that it will start reducing its huge US$9 trillion balance sheet, which consists mainly of Treasury and mortgage bonds, starting June 1.
 Those large holdings are a policy tool the Fed uses to keep long-term interest rates, like those on mortgages, low.

 When Powell said the Fed wasn't considering a mammoth increase in short-term rates, that sent a signal to investors to send stock prices soaring and bond yields tumbling.
 A slower pace of interest-rate hikes would mean less risk of the economy tipping into recession, as well as less downward pressure on prices for all kinds of investments.

 But diminishing the odds of a 0.75 point hike doesn't mean the Fed is done raising rates steadily and sharply as it fights to tame inflation, not even close.
-Economists at BNP Paribas still expect the Fed to keep hiking the federal funds rate until it reaches a range of 3% to 3.25%, up from zero to 0.25% earlier this year.
+Economists at BNP Paribas still expect the Fed to keep hiking the federal funds rate until it reaches a range of 3 per cent to 3.25 per cent, up from zero to 0.25 per cent earlier this year.

 "We do not think this was Chair Powell's intention," economists at BNP Paribas wrote in a report, citing the market's jubilance on Wednesday, "and we reckon we could see coming 'Fedspeak' seek to re-tighten financial conditions."

-The Bank of England on Thursday raised its benchmark interest rate to the highest level in 13 years, its fourth rate hike since December as U.K. inflation runs at 30-year highs.
+The Bank of England on Thursday raised its benchmark interest rate to the highest level in 13 years, its fourth rate hike since December as UK inflation runs at 30-year highs.

 Energy markets remain volatile as the conflict in Ukraine continues and demand remains high amid tight supplies of oil.
 European governments are trying to replace energy supplies from Russia and are considering an embargo.
 OPEC and allied oil-producing countries decided Thursday to gradually increase the flows of crude they send to the world.